-I’m here to help you choose which platform is best for you.
+I’m here to give you reviews of all the work exchange sites to help you choose which work exchange platform is best for you!

 I’ve done work exchanges in over 23 locations in six countries around the world… and counting!
 It’s one of my favorite ways to travel and to live.
 I highly recommend it!